 - mortgage insurance premiums

 Separate the cost of land and buildings

 As you may remember, land does not depreciate.
-So, you must determine the cost of the land and the cost of the home and subtract one from the other.
-You can use the fair market value of each at the time of purchase, or you can use the assessed real estate values.
+You must determine the cost of the land and the residential property’s cost and subtract one from the other.
+You can use the fair market value of each at the time of purchase or use the assessed real estate values.